Trends

 We have more knowledge of coffee.

 — Before, coffee was that strong drink we had to stay awake.
 It was a very bitter, astringent coffee.
-I remember we had to put two lumps of sugar in it to soften it.
+I remember we had to put two lumps of sugar in it to sweeten it.
 Now we don't put twelve grams of sugar in it anymore; now, five or none is enough for us.

 What has changed?